Adaptive estimation for some nonparametric instrumental variable models: Appendix

-We generalize the prove strategy of Lemma 2.2 in \cite{BauHohMun:09} to our setting.
-The proposition follows by induction on $j$.
+We generalize the proof strategy of Lemma 2.2 in \cite{BauHohMun:09} to our setting.
+The proposition follows by induction in $j$.
 We start with the induction step.
 Assume that the proposition holds for $j-1$ with $2 \leq j \leq J_{max}$.
 Since $\Phi$ is increasing and by \eqref{eq:gammaapp}

-Combining this with inequality \eqref{enl} and using $(a+b)^2\leq2a^2+2b^2$ yields
+Combining this with inequality \eqref{eq:enl} and using $(a+b)^2\leq2a^2+2b^2$ yields

 If $\rho \leq \gamma_{nl} / (2 C_\mu (1+\gamma_{nl})\gamma_{app})$, the first line on the right hand side is bounded by $1/2\gamma_{nl}\left(\|e^{app}_j\| + \Phi(j)\right)$.
-To bound the second line, we assume that $\rho \leq \gamma_{nl} / (2 C_\Lambda \alpha_0^{\mu- 1/2} L \sqrt{C_g} (1+\gamma_{nl})^2 \gamma_{app}^2)$.
+To bound the second line, we assume that $\rho \leq \gamma_{nl} / (2 C_\Lambda \alpha_0^{\mu- 1/2} L \sqrt{m} (1+\gamma_{nl})^2 \gamma_{app}^2)$.
 It follows from \eqref{eq:eapp} that

 Thus, $L / \sqrt{\alpha_j} (1+\gamma_{nl})^2 \gamma_{app}^2\|e^{app}_j\|^2 \leq \frac 1 2 \gamma_{nl}\|e^{app}_j\|$.
 By the definition of $J_{max}$ the fact that $\gamma_{nl} \leq 1$ we have

 Therefore, the second line on the right hand side of \eqref{eq:ugl1} is also bounded by $\frac{1}{2}\gamma_{nl}(\|e^{app}_j\| + \Phi(j))$.
 Together with the estimation of the first line this gives